 The targeting of the campus community for opposing official policy is nothing new.
 During the Red Scare of the 1950’s and during the Vietnam War, tenured professors were dismissed and even jailed for holding views some considered anti-American.
 The extent of what happened on campuses after 9/11 was not as severe, but it created a new “chilling effect.”
 There were several other incidents of conflict on campuses for speaking out documented by the news media.
 Many incidents specifically targeted professors.
 The Chronicle of Higher Education said “professors across the country have found their freedom to speak out hemmed in by incensed students, alumni, and university officials” (1)

 At the City University of New York, a teach-in held there was attacked by the trustees and in the New York Post, which had a headline “Once-Proud Campus Now a Breeding Ground for Idiots,” while also saying it was rethinking their support for increased funding at the school because of the teach-in.
+The trustees of CUNY were reported to be planning a formal denunciation of faculty who criticized United States foreign policy at a teach-in held the first week of October 2001.
 Barbara Bowen of the Professional Staff Council there noted that there was not the same reaction at other elite schools.
 “Our students are working class, immigrants, people of color, and there’s this idea out there that they have less right than elite students to be exposed to a wide range of opinions.”(2)

 Another incident happened with professor of journalism Robert Jensen of the University of Texas at Austin.
 The day after the attacks, Jensen wrote an op-ed criticizing US foreign policy, saying “My anger on this day is directed not only at individuals who engineered the September 11 tragedy but at those who have held power in the United States and have engineered attacks on civilians every bit as tragic.”